EgeCaliskan/Random-Math-Projects/README.md

 # Random-Math-Projects
-This repository includes programs for concepts from "Mathematics For Machine Learning" Book that I decided to code.
+This repository includes notebooks for concepts from "Mathematics For Machine Learning" Book that I decided to code.
+All notebooks are interactive.
+Download them and give them a try!